devtical/privacy-policy/README.md

-# privacy-policy
+# Privacy Policy

-Privacy policies for our projects
+We take the privacy of our users very seriously and are committed to protecting it.